 Abiquo Cloud Management Software leverages your existing server, storage and network hardware into a powerful Cloud Management Platform.
-These resources can exist in multiple datacenters, with each datacenter forming a logical unit, so that the use of those pooled resources can also be controlled by Abiquo’s policy.
+These resources can exist in multiple datacenters, with each datacenter forming a logical unit, so that the use of those pooled resources can also be controlled and monitored

-The Abiquo Cloud Management Architecture is based on enterprise-class technologies that your support organisation already understands such as Java, Apache-Tomcat, and MySQL, as well some other widely deployed technologies, such as DHCP servers and Network-Attached Storage (NAS) Servers.
+Abiquo’s Cloud Management Architecture is based on well-known, enterprise-class technologies such as Java, Apache-Tomcat, and MySQL, as well as some other widely deployed technologies, such as DHCP and Network-Attached Storage (NAS).

 Abiquo Functional Map

 The Abiquo cloud management platform consists of an Abiquo Server (providing central management) and a set of Remote Services for each datacenter and for public cloud regions.
 The Abiquo cloud management platform presents a number of services to the cloud consumers to provide cloud services, and to enable the use of integration and automation solutions on top of them:

 - The Server manages the platform and delivers service as defined by cloud administrators